 Speaking

-The Power of Storytelling: How to Avoid Pathologizing and Empower Your Clients to Heal (Or: Surrendering Power in Session: How to Empower Your Patients to Take Control of their Healing): Oklahoma Dept of Mental Health, Iowa Dept of Mental Health, Missouri Dept. of Mental Health
+The Power of Storytelling: How to Avoid Pathologizing and Empower Your Clients to Heal -Oklahoma Dept of Mental Health, Iowa Dept of Mental Health, Missouri Dept of Mental Health, Stanford Child Abuse Conference

 Therapists come from a position of power and influence, and the story you tell your patients determines how they define themselves.
 How are ways that you can surrender power in session and help them tell empowering stories about themselves and their experiences?
-A talk for therapists/clinicians/doctors/caretakers.
+How do you depathologize their diagnosis?
+And are there ways in which we can radically change the therapy space to make it collaborative instead of directive?

 How to Recognize and Support Traumatized Students - East Side Union High School District, National Education Association Rhode Island, Chicago Private Schools